Data Sources

 });

-Using data sources without layers
+Using server-side widgets without layers

 import {vectorTableSource} from 'carto-api-client';